Vijay Iyer: Early life and education

-Born in Albany and raised in Fairport, New York (a suburb of Rochester), he is the son of Indian Tamil immigrants to the United States.
+Born in Albany and raised in Fairport, New York (a suburb of Rochester), he is the son of Tamil Indian immigrants to the United States.
 He received 15 years of Western classical training on violin beginning at the age of three.
 He began playing the piano by ear in his childhood and is mostly self-taught on that instrument.

-After completing a B.S. degree in mathematics and physics at Yale University in 1992, Iyer attended the University of California, Berkeley, where he obtained an M.A. degree in 1994 and initially to pursue a doctorate in physics.
-He continued to pursue his musical interests, playing in ensembles led by the drummers E. W. Wainwright and Donald Bailey.
+After completing a B.S. degree in mathematics and physics at Yale University in 1992, Iyer attended the University of California, Berkeley, where he obtained an M.A. degree in 1994 and initially intended to pursue a doctorate in physics.
+Since then, his musical innovations have stemmed from his mathematical interests.
+"I have this love for mathematical rigour and elegance," Iyer explained, "which influences the rhythms, forms and structures of my compositions."
+A particular focus has been the sequence of Fibonacci numbers; in 2009 Iyer wrote, "I became intrigued by these numbers some years ago, and have used them to structure much of my work ever since."
+While in graduate school he continued to pursue his musical interests, playing in ensembles led by the drummers E. W. Wainwright and Donald Bailey.
 In 1994, he started working with Steve Coleman and George E. Lewis.

 In 1995, concurrently with his composing, recording and touring, he left the Berkeley physics department and assembled an interdisciplinary Ph.D. degree program in technology and the arts, focusing on music cognition.
 His 1998 dissertation, "Microstructures of Feel, Macrostructures of Sound: Embodied Cognition in West African and African-American Musics", applied the dual frameworks of embodied cognition and situated cognition to the music of the African diaspora.
 His graduate advisor was the music perception and computer music researcher David Wessel, with further guidance from Olly Wilson, George E. Lewis, Donald Glaser and Erv Hafter.